alexziab/growpacity/paper/paper.md

 # Acknowledgements

 AZ and TB acknowledge funding from the European Union under the Horizon Europe Research and Innovation Programme 101124282 (EARLYBIRD).
+TB acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.
 Views and opinions expressed are those of the authors only.

 # References